imagineai/create-django-app/README.md

 <h1> Create Django App </h1>

-Single line command to create a Django app with all the dependencies installed.
+One line command to create a Django app with all the dependencies installed.

 <h2> Overview </h2>